Editing Data in AdapTable

 MessageText: 'Week Issue Change cannot be negative!',

-},- Server Side Validation - value cannot be greater than 60 (if so, then we set to 60)
+},- Server Side Validation - value cannot be greater than 60 (if so, we set edited value to 60)

 validateOnServer: (serverValidationContext: ServerValidationContext) => {